 In order to manage continuous dialogue with local communities in Africa, we have set up special Community Committees, which include mines employees from Community Relations team and representatives from each village and local authority.
 The regular work of these teams includes regulation and management of complaints from communities, mandatory monitoring of the efficiency of all implemented projects, involving communities into developing future plans.

-In 2015, Nordgold investments in community development programmes in Africa amounted to US$521 thousand and included social programmes and initiatives of three African mines: Bissa, Taparko, and Lefa.
+In 2016, Nordgold investments in community development programmes in Africa amounted to US$708 thousand and included social programmes and initiatives of three African mines: Bissa, Taparko, and Lefa.
+Nordgold also invested more than US$10 million to relocate the new Bouly mine communities in Burkina Faso.

 Bissa mine in Burkina Faso